markashleybell/markashleybell.com/posts/helping-the-next-developer-readable-csharp-code.md

                           .Distinct()
                           .ToList();

 Another common culprit when it comes to lengthy lines is the ternary expression.
-I find it helpful to break longer expressions onto two lines:
+I find it helpful to break long expressions into two lines:

     :::csharp
     var intVar = (myVal == 1) ?
-Convert.ToInt32(ConfigurationManager.AppSettings["Flag"])
+Convert.ToInt32(longVariableName.GetValue())
                               : new DynamicConfiguration(myVal).GetValue();

-In the above case, it might be even clearer to rewrite the expression as an if/else statement.
+In the case above, it might even be clearer to rewrite the expression as an if/else statement.

 ## Use implicitly typed variables where possible

-Use the `var` keyword to reduce noise when initialising variables.
+Use of the `var` keyword reduces noise.
 There's no need for this:

     :::csharp
     RatherLengthyClassName myObject = new RatherLengthyClassName();